Geri Reischl

-Geri Lee Reischl (born December 31, 1959) is an American actress and singer.
+Geri Reischl is an American actress and singer.
 She was a child actress in the 1970s, most notably as Jan Brady on the variety show The Brady Bunch Hour, and appeared in various television commercials.

 Early life

 Reischl was adopted when she was three days old.
 She recalled that her mother told her she was adopted when she was four or five years old because she did not want her to develop the idea that there was something wrong with being adopted.

 Acting career

 Reischl's first appearance was at the age of six playing Gretl in a production of The Sound of Music, starring Patrice Munsel, at the Melodyland Theatre in Anaheim, California.
 There, she was discovered by a talent agent who signed her and got her parts in two commercials.
 She was then signed to an exclusive contract with Mattel Toys until she was retired in 1971 by the company at the age of 11.
 Her last Mattel commercial was for Mattel's Rock Flowers series of fashion dolls, and according to Reischl the series' 'Heather' doll was patterned after her likeness.

 During her career, Geri appeared in over 40 commercials.
 From 1979 to 1983, she appeared in a series of Wizard of Oz-themed commercials for the breakfast cereal Crispy Wheats-n-Raisins, in which she played Dorothy.
 On television, Reischl appeared on Gunsmoke, The Interns, Apple's Way and The Bold Ones.
 In addition, Geri filmed a television pilot with Rene Simard entitled Rene and the Proteens.
-She went on to star in two low budget splatter films: The Brotherhood of Satan (1971) and I Dismember Mama (1974).
+She also starred in two low-budget horror films: The Brotherhood of Satan (1971) and I Dismember Mama (1974).